-During Phase III, the deployment of outreach products will be tracked in greater detail than previously.
+During Phase III, the deployment of outreach products will continue to be tracked in greater detail than previously.
 The deployment will be evaluated by quantifying key audiences that are reached and what products that they receive.
+The objective for BP4 is to make the tracking and reporting process more robust and informative.
 Internally at the EERC, contact hours with partners and potential partners will be tracked as part of the quarterly reporting process.
 The key information to be collected includes the meeting place, the PCOR Partnership staff represented, the number of attendees, the number of hours, and the outreach tools that were utilized.
 Any outreach done with the other key audiences identified in this plan, as well as with the general public, will also be tracked and summarized as part of the annual report.
-This information will be entered periodically into an OIS as a means of providing a tangible measure of exposure and, where possible, outreach impact.
+The subcontracts for outreach partners like Prairie Public Broadcasting contain more robust tracking requirements.
+This information will be entered periodically into the OIS as a means of providing a tangible measure of exposure and, where possible, outreach impact.